-Security Innovation Assists Metacash to Secure Their Blockchain Relay Network
+Security Innovation assists Metacash to secure their Blockchain relay network

 Solution stabilizes price fluctuation and reduces transaction fees

-/EIN News/ -- Wilmington, DE, July 30, 2019 (GLOBE NEWSWIRE) -- (via Blockchain Wire) Security Innovation, an authority in software security assessment and training, announced today its security assessment findings of Metacash, a cryptocurrency platform that simplifies stable coin transactions.
+/EIN News/ -- WILMINGTON, Mass., July 30, 2019 (GLOBE NEWSWIRE) -- Security Innovation, an authority in software security assessment and training, announced today its security assessment findings of Metacash, a cryptocurrency platform that simplifies stable coin transactions.
 The transparent disclosure of the finding and fixing of issues should help increase adoption and confidence in blockchain as a viable option for distributed trust payments.

 Metacash enables users to achieve simple, fast payments without needing to understand any of the underlying blockchain technology.
 To ensure this functionality didn’t introduce user risk, the Security Innovation blockchain team conducted an attack surface analysis of all 5 Metacash contracts and used this for risk-based security auditing.
 The team found a potentially dangerous “phishing” vulnerability as well as other ways in which a malicious DApp (distributed application) or anonymous party could steal or lock funds in user’s wallet.
 The team shared the results with the project leaders who addressed each of the issues.
 The case study and full audit report can be downloaded from the Security Innovation Web site.